joshlarsen/aws-recon/readme.md

 ### Requirements

-AWS Recon needs an AWS account or role with `ReadOnlyAccess`.
+AWS Recon needs AWS account role or credentials with `ReadOnlyAccess`.
 Full `AdministratorAccess` is over-privileged, but will work as well.
 The `SecurityAudit` policy is **not** sufficient as it omits access to many services.

 #### Running via Docker

-Use Docker version 19.x or above to run the pre-build image without having to install anything.
+Use Docker version 19.x or above to run the pre-built image without having to install anything.

 #### Running locally via Ruby